-This project has been designed by Laura Strutt – a designer maker and the author of a number of craft books visit Amazon Author Central to view her books.
+This travel sewing case project has been designed by Laura Strutt – a designer maker and the author of a number of craft books visit Amazon Author Central to view her books.

 EQS have kindly sponsored this project.
 EQS is a leading distributor of high quality Patchwork & Quilting products.

-You will create a zippered case which has storage pockets for your sewing tools and a detachable notions holder which can easily be removed from the case.
+You will create a travel sewing case which has a zip closure plus storage pockets for your sewing tools and a detachable notions holder which can easily be removed from the case.
 The outside of the case can be made using English paper piecing, patchwork or a single fabric.
 This travel case is ideal for taking your hand sewing projects out and about, or for carry supplies to classes or sewing groups.